skolacha/patchwork-sarvani/content/catalogue/Ammamma.md

 So, yeah.
 When I’m on campus, my mom and I don’t fight that much anymore.
 When I come home?
 That’s…a different story.

 “At first it used to start with you getting moody and Amma giving you a lecture.
 You would just murmur and not say anything to her face.
-Like when we were younger.
 And then became both of you shouting at each other.
 And now, I think it’s died down a bit.”

-“The last time you came, I was so surprised, cause you guys didn’t fight at all.
-I think there was just a little squabble for a bit.
-But you guys didn’t fight at all, so…very impressed.”

 Our arguments have evolved over the years.
 Sometimes, it makes me feel more mature—instead of her chiding me for leaving my stinky socks in the middle of the room when I come home from school, we bicker ‘intellectually’ now.
 Like, whether my mom—having grown up in a rural village in India overrun with monkeys and lacking a steady electricity supply—is too conservative for the liberal landscape of California.